Whale Activities

 Short-Beaked Common Dolphins, Porpoising Azores, Port

-In Hawaii, there is some good whale watching on Kauai and Maui Islands; in Caribbean there's Dominica; and Puerto Vallarta and Baja California are popular in Mexico.
-In Europe, there is some good whale watching in Iceland, Norway, Scotland, Ireland and Azores.
-In South Africa, some of the better places are around Plettenberg Bay on the Garden Route, as well as lookout points in some coastal towns like for example Hermanus.
-In New Zealand, Kaikoura is the most popular place, and in Australia, popular places include Hervey Bay, Gold Coast, Byron Bay, Sydney, Victoria (Warrnambool), and many places along the coasts of South and Western Australia.
+In Hawaii, there is good whale watching on Kauai and Maui Islands.
+In the Caribbean, there's Dominica; and Puerto Vallarta and Baja California are popular in Mexico.
+In Europe, there is good whale watching in Iceland, Norway, Scotland, Ireland and Azores.
+In South Africa, some of the better places are around Plettenberg Bay on the Garden Route, as well as lookout points in some coastal towns like Hermanus.
+In New Zealand, Kaikoura is the most popular place, and in Australia, popular places include Hervey Bay, Gold Coast, Great Barrier Reef Trips, Byron Bay, Sydney, Victoria (Warrnambool), and many places along the Southern and Western coasts.

 Watching Dolphin Shows